RateMyStocks/ratemystocks/README.md

 ## Heroku

+1. Login to Heroku to use the CLI: `heroku login`
+2. Heroku Exec (SSH Tunneling) - Remotely connect to Heroku web dyno: `heroku ps:exec <heroku-environment-name>`
-1. Tail Heroku Logs in Real-Time: `heroku logs --tail -a <heroku-environment-name>`
+3. Tail Heroku Logs in Real-Time: `heroku logs --tail -a <heroku-environment-name>`
-2. Remotely connect to Heroku Postgres database: `heroku pg:psql -a <heroku-environment-name>`
+4. Remotely connect to Heroku Postgres database: `heroku pg:psql -a <heroku-environment-name>`
-3. See Heroku config vars: `heroku config -a <heroku-environment-name>`
+5. See Heroku config vars: `heroku config -a <heroku-environment-name>`

 ## Accessing pgAdmin